 Staffroom conversations play an important role in our overall attitude to behaviour.
-The more positive, humour-filled and solution focused these are the most successful of our approach to behaviour will become.
+The more positive, humour-filled and solution oriented these are the more successful our approach to promoting positive relationships and behaviour will become.
 Staff can support each other to de-personalise situations

-'This is part of our job and treating it as a professional challenge is far more effective than taking it personally and reacting'
+"This is part of our job and treating it as a professional challenge is far more effective than taking it personally and reacting", Teacher, Journey to Excellence

-Teacher J to E